Rediscovering John Marin, American Watercolorist

 Press Release: John Marin Exhibit 1936 MOMA

-The first time I saw one of Marin’s watercolors, I was instantly almost dizzy with an incomprehension as to how an American watercolorist could be so far away from traditional composition and how childlike, yet how je na sais quoi, complicated, his watercolors looked.
+The first time I saw one of Marin’s watercolors, I was instantly almost dizzy with an incomprehension as to how an American watercolorist, about a generation after John Singer Sargent (1856-1925) and Winslow Homer (1836-1910), could be so far away from traditional composition and how childlike, yet how complicated, his watercolors appeared.

 The freshness of his work is saved by his restraint.
 His work is not laborious or overworked.
 Details are implied.
 Apparently, he was ambidextrous and worked with brushes in either hand.
-The image that brings to mind of the artist painting away–double-fisted– adds to the energetic quality of his paintings.
+The image that brings to mind is of the artist painting away, double-fisted.
+It adds to the energetic quality of his paintings.

-Hues are interpreted, not necessarily as seen in nature.
-The repetition of color, pattern, and visual energy conveys the depth of planning that underpins his work.
+Hues are interpreted, and they appear not necessarily as seen in nature.
+The repetition of color, pattern, and visual energy conveys the depth of observation and love of nature that underpins his work.

 Successful watercolor painting requires mastery of the sequence of stokes, patience, managing the ratio of water to paint, and learning when to stop.
 These skills are paramount.
 Perhaps they are more than creativity or artistic gifts.
 Marin’s paintings look effortless because he was focused and, it’s obvious to me, that he loved working in watercolor.

 It is estimated that he painted over 2,500 watercolors.
 Really no surprise there.
-His ease with the medium are demonstrated through his quick, confident strokes, and sparse washes of color.
+His ease with the medium is evident.
+It's demonstrated through his quick, confident strokes, sparse washes of color, frequently narrow value range which give the paintings an almost pastel-color quality.

 Kufstein, Austrian Tyrol, watercolor by John Marin, American, Rutherford, New Jersey 1870–1953 Cape Split, Maine.
 Metropolitan Museum of Art.
 Gift of Mr. and Mrs. Howard Isermann, 2002.
 Accession: 2002.241 © 2017 Artists Rights Society (ARS), New York.